margaretmf/margaretmf.github.io/creativewriting.md

 The road is good, it leads back home, high heaven
-Life is a journey that started at home, and ends at home
+Life is a journey that started at home, and ends at home Life is a journey with interests, hope, stories, progress Step by step
+Destination by destination
+The path, the trail is marked
+Leaving behind love, lessons, hurt, pain

 <br>